 - Determine an amount larger than the minimum payment amount that you’re willing to commit to paying every month – Every.
 Single.
 Month.

 - Subtract the total minimum payment from the total from step #4.
-This is your bonus payment amount each month (done for you on the Debt Avalanche Tab on this calculator).
+This is your bonus payment amount each month.

 - Pay the minimum payment amount for all of your cards, except the card with the highest interest rate.